 Why you shouldn’t pay your mortgage loan with a credit card

 As with many financial practices, it’s worthwhile to do a benefit-risk assessment.
 Do the benefits outweigh the risks or vice-versa?
-To help with this exercise, let’s examine the risks of paying your mortgage with a credit card.

 Risk of a debt cycle

 The longer you go without repaying the charge for your mortgage payment, the harder it becomes to pay your credit issuer.
-What’s more, getting caught in a cycle of debt leaves you vulnerable to payday loan companies who lure many consumers in this situation into taking short-term loans at exorbitant interest rates.
+What’s more, getting caught in a cycle of debt leaves you vulnerable to payday loan companies that lure consumers in this situation into taking short-term loans at exorbitant interest rates.

 If you use a third-party payment company, those transaction fees will add up over time.
 For example, if you pay your monthly $2,000 mortgage payments through Plastiq, you’d be on the hook for a $57 fee each time.
-If this is a long term plan, that’s an additional $684 for the year.
+If this is a long-term plan, that’s an additional $684 for the year.
 And if you’re unable to pay your credit card bill on time, you’re likely to incur late fees from your card issuer as well.